psg-titech/IIST_proof/Agda/README.lagda.md

 ### A Langauge for IISTs

-It tunred out that any (d, d')-IIST can be expressed as a term of the `E` datatype defined below and that is what we are trying to mechanically prove it.
+It turned out that any (d, d')-IIST can be expressed as a term of the `E` datatype defined below.
+This is one of the properties we are trying to mechanically prove.
 ```agda
 -- Invertible partial function
 record _⇌_ (A B : Set) : Set where